agoel2005/accelerated-final-project/writeup.md

 Q rotation can be fused because each query is processed independently -- we rotate Q once when loading it, then use it for all K comparisons.
 This is O(seq_q) work.

 K rotation cannot be fused because each K vector needs to be compared against all queries.
-Fusing means rotating K once per query (O(seq_q x seq_k) work), which is 64x more expensive than rotating it once in a separate kernel (O(seq_k) work).
+Fusing means rotating K once per query (O(seq_q x seq_k) work), which is seq_q times more expensive than rotating it once in a separate kernel (O(seq_k) work).

 By fusing only Q's rotation, we:
 - Save one kernel launch (no separate Q RoPE kernel)
 - Eliminate one global memory buffer (Q_rope)
 - Improve cache locality (Q loaded once, rotated inline)
-- Avoid O(seq^2) redundant computation
+- Avoid redundant computation

-## So Why Did Sinusoidal Work?
+## Why Did Sinusoidal Work?

-The answer lies in how the operations interact with the data.
+We thought that since RoPE required partial fusion, why didn't sinusoidal:

 Sinusoidal embeddings add to each element independently: